- Walk the roads once traversed by the samurai, Feudal Japan’s powerful military caste

-- Watch a performance of jikabuki, a form of traditional Japanese theatre with highly stylised song and dance acted by local drama troupes
+- Watch a jikabuki performance, a form of traditional Japanese theatre

 - Brew sake (Japanese rice wine) and explore the town of Nakatsugawa, a former post station during the 17th to early 19th centuries

-- Trek from Magome-juku to Tsumago-juku, a well-preserved section of a route that connected Kyoto and Tokyo in feudal Japan
+- Trek from Magome-juku to Tsumago-juku, this is a well-preserved section of a route that connected Kyoto and Tokyo in feudal Japan

 - Take in the sights of Matsumoto Castle, one of Japan’s premier historic castles